Troubleshooting Steps for Windows PC

 Often, the problems that users are experiencing are a result of local game files being corrupted, or incompletely downloaded.
 These problems include missing textures or effects, or crashing when loading specific areas or items, while the game generally runs fine.

-Verify your game cache integrity on Steam - Verifying the integrity of your game cache ensures that there are no game files missing and corrupted files are replaced.
+Verify the integrity of your game's files on Steam - Verifying the integrity of your game files ensures that there are no game files missing and corrupted files are replaced.

 - Right-click Oxygen Not Included. in your Steam Library > "Properties"